 In the second part of the paper, we turn our attention to cancellative estimates in the Euclidean setting.
 We restrict our attention to Calder\'on-Zygmund theory, although we expect that our ideas can be pushed to many other operators of interest which exhibit similar behavior near the $\Hardy^1 \to L^1$ endpoint, or to the setting of \cite{BFP16}.
-A Calder\'on-Zygmund operator is an $L^2$-bounded operator $T$ with an associated kernel $K:\R^d\times \R^d \setminus\{x=y\}\to \R$ such that the representation

-We assume that $K$ satisfies the size condition $|K(x,y)| \lesssim |x-y|^{-d}$ and, more importantly, a smoothness estimate of order $s$ for some $s>0$.
-When $0<s<1$, it reduces to the classical H\"older regularity of the kernel, while higher values of $s$ involve higher order differentiability properties for $K$.
+A Calder\'on-Zygmund operator is an $L^2$-bounded operator $T$ with an associated kernel $K$.
+We assume that $K$ satisfies a smoothness estimate of order $s>0$.
+When $0<s<1$, it reduces to the classical H\"older regularity of the kernel, while higher values of $s$ involve higher-order differentiability properties for $K$.
 The details are postponed to Section \ref{sec:sec3}.
-This is by no means the weakest possible pointwise smoothness condition one can impose on $K$ so that one gets meaningful $L^p$-boundedness results in the Banach range, but it is important in obtaining boundedness results in $\Hardy^p(\R^d)$ for $0<p<1$.
-Calderón-Zygmund operators $T$ with kernels satisfying the smoothness assumptions that we use in this paper are known to be representable as averages of Haar shift averages.
+This assumption is by no means the weakest possible pointwise smoothness condition one can impose on $K$ for $L^p$-boundedness results in the Banach range, but it is important for obtaining boundedness results in $\Hardy^p(\R^d)$ for $0<p<1$.
+Calderón-Zygmund operators $T$ with kernels satisfying the smoothness assumptions that we use in this paper are known to be representable as averages of Haar shifts.
 However, we will justify in the body of the paper that said representation cannot be combined with Theorem \ref{th:theoremA} to get a sparse domination result for $T$.
 Instead, the role of $\MaxAvg_\D$ in the continuous theory is played by a different, cancellative grand maximal function.
 Given a cube $Q$, denote by $\mc{F}_s(Q)$ the family of $L^\infty$-normalized $s$-smooth bump functions supported on $Q$.
 Then we define

+which recovers the local Hardy--Littlewood maximal operator when $s\to 0$, as the supremum is in this case attained for $\varphi = \mathrm{sgn}(f) \cdot \ind_R$.
 The role of the above maximal function in the continuous setting is the same as that of the localized dyadic maximal function in the dyadic context.
-Our sparse domination for Calder\'on-Zygmund operators reads as follows:
+Our sparse domination result for Calder\'on-Zygmund operators reads as follows:

 \begin{ltheorem} Let $s >0$ and $T$ be an $s$-smooth Calder\'on-Zygmund operator.
 Let $f \in L^\infty_c(\R^d)$ be supported on a cube $Q_0 \subseteq \R^d$.
-Then there exists $r\in (0,1)$, only depending on $d$, and a $\tfrac12$-sparse family $\Ss\subset\D(Q_0)$ such that
+Then there exists $r\in (0,1)$, only depending on $d$, and a $\tfrac12$-sparse family $\Ss\subseteq\D(Q_0)$ such that

 \end{ltheorem}